la2050/challenge/_2021/learn/exploring-the-arts-inc.md

   Anti-Racist Arts Classroom” PD, led by LA Director Rubi Fregoso, speaks directly to how ETA is collaborationg with our schools to address inequity.
   Furthermore, it points to our collective vision of what we can achieve with the support of LA2050.
 Assessments and measurable impact indicators are fundamental to the ongoing evaluation of each of ETA’s programs.
 PLC Pre-and post-surveys, AIP self-reported surveys and exit tickets address the outcomes pegged to our program benchmarks, including self-awareness, social awareness, and connectedness.
 For example, following virtual summer programming in AIP, 95% of students said they felt a stronger connection with each other and their mentors.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '58' Describe how Los Angeles County will be different if your work is successful.: >- “As a school leader, I am looking for ways to incorporate this schoolwide.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '58' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '1750' Describe how Los Angeles County will be different if your work is successful.: >- “As a school leader, I am looking for ways to incorporate this schoolwide.
 In this capacity, I think it is about creating opportunities to acknowledge all